onewittygrassblade/akka-iot-tutorial/README.md

 Further requirements include:
 * Register new dashboard
 * Active dashboards should periodically collect temperatures from the corresponding device group
-* Query a dashboard to return the latest temperaturee report
+* Query a dashboard to return the latest temperature report

 ## Actor modelling